jlan84/probability-distributions-assignment/assignment.md

 	* Parameters: p, probability of success in a trial.

     - Binomial
-        * Number of successes out of a known number of trials, each with a probability of success.
+        * Number of successes out of a known number of trials, each with a fixed probability of success.
 	* Parameters: p, probability of success, n, number of trials.

     - Poisson